Engine SDK for iOS

 Get the SDK

-Once you’ve verified your account, you can access your API key and download the AAR here.
+The Engine SDK is distributed as a static library.
+Once you’ve verified your account, you can access your API key and download the SDK here.

 Copy the SDK to Your Project